 The cost of attending the basic police academy is $1,900 for tuition.
 This does not include necessary uniforms and supplies, such as the book.
 It also does not include the cost of meals and lodging.
 All training materials and supplies are provided by the Academy, including weapons, handcuffs and classroom supplies.
 Firearms training is conducted with the Glock .40 caliber semi-automatic pistol.
 In addition to the pistol, cadets qualify with the 12-gauge shotgun and are familiarized with the AR-15 assault rifle.
 Physical fitness is stressed throughout the basic police academy.
 Several hours are devoted to arrest tactics, takedown techniques and self-defense.
 Candidates who are unable to participate in strenuous physical activity should not apply to attend the basic police academy.

-To register for training, call (432) 837-8614.
+To register for training, call (432) 837-8166.
 Registration must be made a minimum of five days before the first day of class.
 If there is a cost for the course, payment will be due before attending class the first day.
 If you are unable to attend the course after registering, please contact the academy as soon as possible.
-Unless otherwise noted on the training calendar, all classes will be held in the academy classroom, MAB 202, and all classes will begin at 8:30 a.m.
+Unless otherwise noted on the training calendar, all classes will be held in the academy classroom, MAB 202, and all classes will begin at 8:00 a.m.
 TCOLE credit will be given for all courses.
-For intermediate courses, contact the academy office.